TexasInstruments/edgeai/readme_models.md

 ## Model Zoo & Benchmark
 Example Deep Neural Network Models for our embedded devices - e.g. [TDA4VM](http://www.ti.com/product/TDA4VM)

+**[edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark)**: A python based framework which can allow you to perform accuracy and performance benchmark.
+Accuracy benchmark can be performed without development board, but for performance benchmark, a development board is needed.
+The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code and pre-compiled model artifacts provided along with the model zoo can be used.
+Compilation of custom models can be done either directly using **TIDL** (see TIDL documentation) or using this repository (which basically provides wrapper scripts over TIDL).

 **[edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-modelzoo)**: Large collection of pre-trained example models for our platform.
 Also provides information on how to train models using popular repositories.

-**[edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark)**: A python based framework which can allow you to perform accuracy and performance benchmark.
-Accuracy benchmark can be performed without development board, but for performance benchmark, a development board is needed.
-The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code and pre-compiled model artifacts are provided.
-Compilation of custom models can also be done.
-This repository depends on **TIDL**.
+Pre-compiled model artifacts (created using edgeai-benchmark) are also provided.

 <hr>